Law School Leadership

 Nell Jessup Newton, Joseph A. Matson Dean and Professor of Law

-She also oversaw the development of five new interdisciplinary programs that enrich the study of law by incorporating insights from other disciplines, and won approval for additional degree options that include a new LLM for foreign lawyers interested in U.S. legal studies, a three-year JD/MBA dual degree, and a Master of Science in Patent Law.
+She oversaw the development of four new interdisciplinary programs that enrich the study of law by incorporating insights from other disciplines, a three-year JD/MBA dual degree, and a Master of Science in Patent Law.
+During her tenure the Law School also expanded its LLM program to include foreign lawyers who wish to study in South Bend as well as in London.

 Internationally, Dean Newton worked with the Law School’s London Law Centre to open the school’s London program to students interested in spending a single semester in the UK as well as to those who are able to participate in full-year and summer programs.
-As part of an expansion of the international curriculum that includes a program of study in global law, the law school has also entered into student exchange programs in partnership with the Peking and Tsinghua University law schools in China, the Pontifical University of Chile, and Bocconi University in Italy.
+As part of an expansion of the international curriculum that includes a program of study in global law, the law school has also entered into student exchange programs in partnership with the Peking and Tsinghua University law schools in China, the Pontifical University of Chile, Bocconi University in Italy, Trinity School of Law in Dublin, and the University of Lucerne School of Law in Switzerland.

 During her tenure, the Law School doubled externship offerings and developed a successful Chicago externship program based in the Law School’s facility in the Loop, Notre Dame Law in Chicago.
 The program enables students to live, work, and study in Chicago.
 On the administrative side, Dean Newton has worked to expand the Career Development Office to help students better plan and achieve their career goals, and worked with the school’s Law Advisory Council to increase the school’s Loan Repayment Assistance Program by more than 500 percent while also increasing student fellowship awards.